tvd1981/send2ko/README.md

 # Warning: I am not responsible for any user-uploaded files to Telegram as this project is intended for personal use.

-## Setup
+## Setup your Telegram Bot

-Go to [NuxtHub](https://hub.nuxt.com) and create a new project, import this repository and add the following environment variables:
+Fork this repository and go to [NuxtHub](https://hub.nuxt.com) and create a new project, import this repository and add the following environment variables:

 ```bash
 NUXT_TELEGRAM_BOT_TOKEN=TOKEN FROM @BotFather (Encrypted value)
 NUXT_WEBHOOK_SECRET=RANDOM STRING (Encrypted value)